 In other products, these all come as separate tests.
 This product saves money because it does all of that in a single go.

-Another great quality for this product is that it is an at-home test kit.
+Another great quality of this product is that it is an at-home test kit.
 You don’t have to take this to a lab or send it to an outside company.
 All you have to do is take a sample yourself.

 Another good quality is that the provider has a great return and refund policy.
-You get a 100% money back guarantee.
+You get a 100% money-back guarantee.

 The only negative quality is that the bacteria test can show false positives.
 It’s easy to mess up the instructions for that test.
 So, if you’re not very skilled with testing, this may not be good for you.